Hatty Nestor

 Background

-Hatty’s writing has appeared in Frieze, The Times Literary Supplement, Granta, Tribune, The White Review, and many other publications.
-She has also been commissioned by galleries in the UK and abroad for exhibition texts and interviews, including The Royal College of Art and Stems, Brussels.
-Prior to Reading, Hatty held positions at Birkbeck University of London, The Glasgow School of Art, and the Sandberg Instiuut, been a visiting fellow at The Smithsonian Institute in Washington DC and MACBA, Barcelona, and worked as a lead researcher on the AHRC-funded Feminist Queer Archives group at Goldsmiths College.
-She has run writing workshops at several art galleries and cultural institutions such as the ICA and Jerwood Arts and has been a writer in residence at organisations including CCA in Glasgow, Cove Park, Scotland, Jerwood Arts, London.
+Hatty’s writing and criticism has appeared in The Times Literary Supplement, Granta, Tribune, The White Review, and many other publications.
+She has also been commissioned by galleries in the UK and abroad for exhibition texts and interviews, including The Royal College of Art.
+Prior to Reading, Hatty held positions at Birkbeck University of London, The Glasgow School of Art, and the Sandberg Instituut, and was a visiting fellow at The Smithsonian Institute in Washington DC and MACBA, Barcelona.
+She also worked as a lead researcher on both the AHRC-funded Feminist Queer Archives group and Animating Archives project at Goldsmiths, University of London.
+Hatty has also facilitated writing workshops at several art galleries and cultural institutions such as the ICA and has been a writer-in-residence at organisations including CCA in Glasgow, Cove Park, Scotland, Jerwood Arts, London.

 Academic qualifications